Partner Lifecycle16 min read

 Successful partner lifecycle management requires:

-Elinkages automates partner lifecycle management from recruitment through renewal, ensuring partners receive the right support at the right time to maximize productivity and retention.
+Elinkages automates referral partner lifecycle management for MSPs — across happy clients, vCIOs, complementary MSPs, ISVs, and centers of influence, from recruitment through renewal — ensuring every partner gets the right support at the right time.

 Additional Resources